He moves finance to forms others can’t follow

 He is an optimist but not a fool

-Twenty-five years should outlast him, his doctors
+Twenty-five years should outlast him

-Perhaps survive longer than the planet
+Perhaps survive longer than his fears

 The pavilion’s name updated